 Passing from one role to another recharges and empowers individuals to carry out daily tasks more attentively and with a broader perspective.

-We unlock value for new mothers, by showing them that they are doing an excellent job of managing their new complex lives.
+We unlock value for mothers, by showing them that they are doing an excellent job of managing their new complex lives.
 She can calmly and clearly face the unexpected, quickly make the best decisions, interpret non-verbal communication, be deeply empathetic and know how to put herself in somebody else’s shoes.

-We unlock value for new fathers by recognising that their growing families are developing their listening, empathy and understanding.
+We unlock value for fathers by recognising that their growing families are developing their listening, empathy and understanding.
 They are valuable, transferable skills that are hard to learn in the workplace, but naturally learned through the paternity process.

 We unlock value for carers by acknowledging that even when they’ve left the office, they are still working.
 Planning operations, attending meetings, improving emotional intelligence.
 Amongst other things, they are becoming resilient, great listeners, reflective and present.
 They are valuable life skills that are easily overlooked in the workplace.

 Basically, soft skills take humans where machines can’t go.

 Science says that important life transitions are the perfect training ground to develop soft skills.
 They can be practised daily in real-life situations, as people adapt to continual and unexpected change.

 This constant and emotive practice profoundly transforms us.
 Even down to the way our neural circuits work.